yihong-xu/yihong-xu.github.io/_pages/research.md

 Working Paper
 ======
+"Synthetic Control via Bayesian Variable Selection with a Soft Simplex Constraint ", with Quan Zhou \[Under Review at Journal of Econometrics\]

 "Quantile Treatment Effects in High Dimensional Panel Data ", with Li Zheng

 Works in Progress
 ======
-"Constrained Bayesian Variable Selection", with Quan Zhou

-"A Structure Analysis of Combinatorial Auction with Reinforcement Learning", with Li Zheng
+"Doubly Robust Estimation for Causal Inference with Nonclassical Measurement Errors", with Li Zheng

 "Robust Bayesian Learning: An Application to Penalized Splines"